Toorak College, Mount Eliza: Leadership

-The school operates via a well established "prefect system", with year 12 girls being elected into the prefect body.
-This group consists of 20 girls, each representing specific aspects of school life.
-The most prestigious student roles at Toorak College are that of head girl and deputy head girl.
-The student and staff bodies elect two eligible girls at the end of their 11th year.
-The two elected girls then become the leaders of the prefect body and the school as a whole.
-They are responsible for representing the voice of their peers, liaising with college staff and the executive, as well as planning and organising school events.
-It is the duty of the head and deputy head girls to chair the student representative council and other college leadership groups, as well as to represent the school at events such as gala evenings, balls, fundraising dinners, open days and student forums.
-The head girl and deputy head girl address the school each assembly and become valued members of the college's "official party" at formal events.

-Other college prefect roles include those of house captains (one student for each of the six houses); sports prefect; instrumental and choral prefects; arts prefect; community liaison; dance prefect; drama prefect; literary prefect; head and deputy head of Ansett Joan Hall (boarding house); debating and public speaking prefect and Bardon House prefect.
-This body plays an integral part in the organisation of student life at the college and is responsible for structuring student events, competitions, fundraisers, presentations and forums.
+The school operates a student prefect system, along with a deputy and head girl position.
+Students may also become 'house captains' for each of the six school houses.
+Students play a role in fundraising, formal events, and student democracy.

 House system

 Toorak College's house system began in 1928, when the school moved to Mount Eliza.
 Pupils were allotted to Douglas, Mayfield or Hamilton: the first two named after earlier addresses of the school and Hamilton after the then principal.
 In 1948, a further house, Tripp, for day girls was founded, but as day student numbers grew, a second house, Pye, was introduced for them in 1955.
 The original three houses remained for boarders until 1962 when boarders and day girls were integrated in each of the houses.
 In 1984, another house was added, Cerutty, to honour Dorothea Cerutty, who led the school during the decade 1967–1976.

 Wardle House (years prep-six) offers three houses: Gold; Blue and Red.
 Students represent their house in sports including athletics, swimming and cross country.

 Upon entering year seven, students become a member of one of the six houses, Cerutty, Douglas, Hamilton, Mayfield, Pye or Tripp.
 The house system incorporates every student from years 7 to 12, with year level captains voted in by fellow house members at the beginning of each school year.

-Each house is led by three-year 12 leaders: a house captain and two supporting deputy captains.
-It is the responsibility of the house captain to liaise with house staff and ensure that every house member feels valued and is secure in her house life at Toorak College.

-Each house is represented by two colours.